EnriqueGN/appnotes/about/index.md

 current: about
 ---

-This blog aims to be a place for enthusiast of mathematics, electronics and signal processing, where application notes and technical articles are shared.
+This blog aims to be a place where application notes and technical articles are shared.
+I will jot down certain tricks that I had to look for at some point for personal use, as well as application notes I found interesting.
+Hope they are also useful to you.